filecoin-project/community/templates/project-submission-template.md

 No matter where they are in Metaverse or wherever they are, the characters are there and have a strong personalization!
 Our goal is to provide everyone with an Avatar in Metaverse !

+We will use NFT.storage to store and produce metadata for everyone’s avatar, and finally store it on the polygon chain ！

 ## Project Status
 <!--brainstorming, fundraising, under development, beta, shipped, etc-->